Skip to Main Content

 Animal & Natural Resources Law Review

 This journal from Michigan State University College of Law examines the impact of natural resources law on animal populations along with protections for pets, farm animals, and wildlife.
+You can also find this journal on the journal's website.

 Animal Law